 Three years later the school moved to Mendham and changed its name to Miss Gill's School in the Mendham Hills.
 The physical facility was only rented, however, and in 1940 Miss Gill's School purchased Stronghold, the former Dryden estate on Bernardsville mountain.
 The building was dedicated by the spiritual advisor of the Gill School - Rev. Thomas A. Conover, who was also rector of St. Bernard's School.

 In the early 1940's a coeducational middle school was added to the all-girls boarding high school.
 In 1956, boarding was discontinued.

 The 1960's and 1970's were turbulent times for the country and for education in general.
 Coeducation was becoming more fashionable, and in 1972 St. Bernard's School combined with Miss Gill's School to become Gill St. Bernard's.
-At this time the religious affiliation of St. Bernard's was dropped.
-The new school had younger students on the old Gill campus in Bernardsville and upper grades at the St. Bernard's campus in Gladstone.
+At this time the religious affiliation of the St. Bernard's School was discontinued.
+The new school had younger students on the old Gill campus in Bernardsville and older students at the St. Bernard's campus in Gladstone.

 The two divisions consolidated in 1996 in Gladstone.
 Today there are three divisions - a Lower, a Middle and an Upper School - located on 79 acres which span the Somerset-Morris County line between the Boro of Peapack-Gladstone and Chester Township.
 The school today consists of seventeen buildings which include Upper, Middle and Lower School facilities, two athletic centers, a theater and four administrative buildings.
 There are also a field lodge, five playing fields, a track, seven tennis courts and an outdoor swimming pool.